rm-controls/rm_controllers/rm_chassis_controllers/README.md

 * **`twist_angle`** (double)

-  Amplitude of twist at the status of twist.
+  Amplitude of twist at `twist` status.

 * **`enable_odom_tf`** (bool, default: true)

-  Publish to TF directly or not.
+  Option.If set this param true, it will send Transform from odom to base.

 * **`twist_covariance_diagonal`** (double[6])